Bitnob-Community/bitnob_flutter_sdk/README.md

 # bitnob

-The sdk allows user to create bitcoin checkout invoice and pay via bitcoin using lighting or onchain bitcoin wallets like bitnob wallet or BlueWallet.
+This SDK equips online businesses using react native with the ability to accept and process bitcoin payments via on-chain or lightning seamlessly.

 ## Platform Support